neil-forks/PineSAM-river/docs/about.md

 ## :material-source-pull: Pull Requests

 Code contributions are welcome.
-Please fork the code and submit all Pull Requests (PR) to the **/dev** branch.
+Just fork the code and submit one or more well commented and clean commits to the repository.
+Perform a pull pequests (pr) to the **/dev** branch.
 Check out some of the open issue tickets or propose new features.
 If there is no existing ticket related to the PR, then create a ticket outlining what issues are being addressed.
 <br><br>

 ---